lambdaclass/lambdaclass_hacking_learning_path/README.md

 - [make is the build tool](https://medium.com/@jlouis666/how-to-build-stable-systems-6fe9dcf32fc4#e398).
 Consider [these notes](http://gromnitsky.users.sourceforge.net/articles/notes-for-new-make-users/).
 - Postgresql is the default database.
 - Write tests.
-- Favor integration tests over unit tests, but do write unit tests when the functions merit them.
+- Write integration tests, never unit tests.
+Never use mocks when testing.
+We don't do TDD (test-driven development).
 - Do not write tests before you have solved the problem, you may waste time writing tests for the wrong implementation.
 - Write for humans: coding for computers is easy, but writing code that is understandable by another person is an art.
 - Code and document in english unless you have a very specific reason not to.